Byteclaw/hooks/packages/use-static-callback/README.md

 # @Byteclaw/use-static-callback

-Variation of [React](https://github.com/facebook/react) `useCallback` that can be used with declared functions.
+Variations of [React](https://github.com/facebook/react) `useCallback` hook that can be used with declared functions.

 ## Installation